machamp-nlp/machamp/docs/new_task_type.md

-u### Adding a new task-type
+### Adding a new task-type
 [back to main README](../README.md)

 Adding a new task type can involve some effort, so I suggest to get in touch with robv@itu.dk.

-Basically it involves three steps:
+Basically it involves four steps:

 * Check if an existing dataset reader can match your task type; if it does, make sure it uses the correct one: `read_function` in `machamp/data/machamp_dataset.py`.
 If there is no reader that matches your data